joyfulcraftsmen/JC.Tools/quick-start-local/get-jc-unit.md

 # Get JC.Unit

 Installation of JC.Unit is quick and easy.
-It'll be up and running in less than XXX TODO minutes.
+It'll be up and running in less than <span class="todo">XXX
-TODO: video?
+</span> minutes.
+<span class="todo">Add video?</a>

 ## Prerequisites

 JC.Unit is supported only on Windows.
 You can run it on Windows 10 or newer and on Windows Server 2016 or newer.
 We also provide a task for Azure DevOps.

-TODO: link to documentation for Azure DevOps task, info whether we support on-premise Azure DevOps server.
+<span class="todo">Add link to documentation for Azure DevOps task, info whether we support on-premise Azure DevOps server.</span>

 ### .NET Core SDK 6